 Similar to Ranthambore National Park in Rajasthan, Kanha National Park in Madhya Pradesh has plenty of resorts with luxury tents that are perfect for glamping.
 The pick of them, Shergarh Tented Camp has just six luxury tents located adjacent to the Mukki entrance of the park.
-Banjar Tola Kanha Tented Camp is a Taj safari property with 18 luxury tented suites, all having wide glass doors that open onto private decks overlooking a river.
+Banjar Tola Kanha Tented Camp is a Taj safari property with 18 luxury tented suites, all having so-called glass doors that open onto private decks overlooking a river.

 Punjab provides an interesting opportunity to get a taste of rural village life by going glamping on a farm.
 Citrus County and Prakriti Farms are two of the biggest success stories where farm stays in Punjab are concerned.
 Citrus County, located in the Hoshiarpur district, has nine luxury tents on the property.
 It's been really well developed and includes a swimming pool, cafe, and bar.
 Prakriti Farms is located around an hour from Chandigarh.
 It has a much more rustic feel.
 Two types of tents are offered -- safari tents with common bathrooms or Swiss tents with attached bathrooms.
 India Untravelled runs trips to Prakriti Farms.

 Pali District, Rajasthan